Codecademy/docs/content/php/concepts/string-functions/terms/sprintf/sprintf.md

 - `flags`: Optional specification for padding and leading `+` sign for numeric values.
 - `width`: Optional specification of the minimum number of characters the formatted value should fill.
 (Padding specified by `flags` with a space as the default.
 - `.precision`: Period followed by a number.
 For `e`, `E`, `f`, and `F` specifiers it is the number of digits after the decimal.
 For `g`, `G`, `h`, and `H` specifiers it is the maximum significant digits.
 For `s` specifier, it specifies the maximum character limit.
-- `specifier`: an alpha character that specifies the format of the output.
+- `specifier`: An alpha character that specifies the format of the output.

 The following table lists the possible flags: